 The visual palette of “Bad Love” is black and white, and red.
-The whole video appears to have a red tint to it — and not a warm, soothing one.
+The whole MV appears to have a red tint to it — and not a warm, soothing one.
 Instead, the color comes off as malevolent and depraved, the red blood of murder-suicide over the red hearts of romance.
 It’s oppressive, and omnipresent in it’s oppressiveness, mirroring Key’s feelings of being trapped into this toxic relationship from all angles.

 Black and white take the roles of rationality.
 Typically, “black and white” is usually used to denote a concerningly oversimplified perception, but here, it represents the absence of color.
 The passionate, warping red is stipped away, leaving Key able to think logically.
 Whenever Key is trying to escape his red nightmare, he is clothed in black and white.
 Yet, when Key gives into the chaos of his emotions, he is decked out in red.

 Honestly, the MV is not going to stick in many people’s minds, and that is not because it’s mediocre.
-The symbolism is interesting and furthers the song’s meaning, it’s very visually arresting, but at the core, “Bad Love” the MV is competently good.
+The symbolism is interesting and furthers the song’s meaning.
+It’s very visually arresting, but at the core, “Bad Love” the MV is competently good.
 “Bad Love” the song is utterly magnificent.

 As stated earlier, “Bad Love” shows Key utilizing his theatrical experience in the best way.
 “Bad Love” is a massive song, the kind designed for crowds of thousands and compels the listener to sing along at the top of their lungs.
 It would be incredibly easy for his performance to get lost in something this big.
 Yet he is able to dominate the track.

-From the lower, more aggressive verses to the slower, more drawn out prechouruses to the stunning vocal runs of the chorus itself.
+From the lower, more aggressive verses to the slower, more drawn out pre-choruses to the stunning vocal runs of the chorus itself.
 The way the song is constructed, the belting requires both the technique to hit the notes and the performance skills to provide enough bombast and grandiosity to hold against the instrumentation, and Key’s ability to lean hard into pure musical theatricality ensures he can.

 The instrumentation and production is no slouch either.
-“Bad Love” is a very 80s song, drawing it’s scale from arena rock, but the specifics take cues from New Wave and all over at that.
+“Bad Love” is a very 80s song, drawing its scale from arena rock, but the specifics take cues from New Wave and all over at that.
 The opening synths are reminiscent of Thomas Dolby, the prechours of INXS, and the drums on the bridge are pure Stock Aiken Waterman.

 And yet, by pulling from so many places, “Bad Love” is distinctly retro but doesn’t feel like a copy of any particular.
 It’s a modern reimagining of vintage sounds, able to trace the influences but still firmly its own thing.
 Add in some stunningly flattering production– clean without being sterile, enough reverb to really amp up the energy of the song without overpowering it, and a well-spaced, well-leveled mix that allows for plenty of dynamics in the instrumentals — and “Bad Love” is incredible.